reubendeekay/reubendeekay/README.md

 </p>

 <p align="center">
-  I'm a 2nd year student pursuing a Bachelors's degree in Computer Science 🎓 from the University of Nairobi 🏛.
+  I'm a student pursuing a Bachelors's degree in Computer Science 🎓 from the University of Nairobi 🏛.
 I'm a passionate learner who's always willing       to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems✨.
 I also love to guide and mentor newbies 👨🏻‍💻.
 I'm actively into app development with Flutter 🕸️ and working on my Web development skills with the MERN stack.
 </p>